bazelbuild/rules_scala/README.md

 [Install Bazel]: https://docs.bazel.build/versions/master/install.html
 [Bazelisk]: https://docs.bazel.build/versions/master/install.html

-Add the following stanza to your `WORKSPACE` file and update versions with their sha256s if needed.
-This stanza is designed to ensure that users pick up the correct order of dependencies for `rules_scala`.
+Add the following configuration snippet to your `WORKSPACE` file and update versions with their sha256s if needed.
+This snippet is designed to ensure that users pick up the correct order of dependencies for `rules_scala`.
 If you want to override any of the following dependency versions, make sure to `load()` them before calling `rules_scala_dependencies()`.

 As of version 7.0.0, __`rules_scala` no longer requires the `io_bazel_rules_scala` repository name__ unless your `BUILD` files or those of